FEATURE-Secretive N. Korea opens up to cellphones

 are strictly vetted by the state for residency permits.

-30s, as well as the merchant community, a cellphone is seen as
+as well as the merchant community, a cellphone is seen as a

 Calling fees have fallen this year, driving the surge in